 We understand that many of you in our ALS community may have questions and concerns related to the spread of the coronavirus, known as COVID-19.
 We are closely monitoring national government health agency guidance and consulting with our local and state health agencies on dealing with the coronavirus.

 With the developing news regarding COVID-19, we wanted to take a moment to share how The ALS Association of Texas is addressing the concern about our programs and events.
 Our first priority is the safety and well-being of people with ALS, their families and caregivers, and our staff.

-- Through the first week of April, we will temporarily cease any in-person interactions and instead work with our community virtually to safeguard our ALS community.
+- We will temporarily cease any in-person interactions and instead work with our community virtually to safeguard our ALS community.
 We will assess this timeline as the situation progresses to determine if it should be extended.

 - Utilizing video conferencing, we will continue to serve the ALS community through consultations, meetings, and support groups.